vedant-jain03/code-board/README.md

 * Students just need to enter the Code Room Unique Id Shared by their Teachers and can get in and learn without any hindrance.

-* All the joining will get alert toaster regarding events like joining of a new member or someone asked a doubt, so that everyone can see what is happening!
+* All the joinies will get alert toaster regarding events like joining of a new member or someone asked a doubt, so that everyone can see what is happening!

 ![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)